What should I ask my doctor about lymphoma of the skin?

 - Do I need any other tests before we can decide on treatment?

 - Do I need to see any other doctors?

 - How much experience do you have treating this type of lymphoma?

-- What treatment choices do I have?
+- What are my treatment choices?
 Do we need to treat the lymphoma right away?

 - What do you recommend and why?

 - What is the goal of the treatment?

 - What should I do to be ready for treatment?

 - How long will treatment last?
 What will it be like?
 Where will it be done?